expo/expo/docs/pages/workflow/glossary-of-terms.md

 ### Platform extensions

 Platform extensions are a feature of the [Metro bundler](#metro-bundler) which enable users to substitute files on a per-platform basis given a specific filename.
-For example if a project has a `./index.js` file and a `./index.ios.js` file, then the `index.ios.js` will be used when bundling for iOS and the `index.js` file will be used when bundling for all other platforms.
+For example, if a project has a `./index.js` file and a `./index.ios.js` file, then the `index.ios.js` will be used when bundling for iOS, and the `index.js` file will be used when bundling for all other platforms.

 By default, platform extensions are resolved in `@expo/metro-config` using the following formula: